Dines2593/Automates_Projet/README.md

 - `json`: For handling JSON serialization/deserialization.
 - `os`: For interacting with the file system.

-## Contributing

-Contributions to the project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.